-The FDA has become increasingly active in addressing the regulation of computer software intended for use in health care settings, and has been developing policies on regulating clinical decision support tools as medical devices.
+The FDA has become increasingly active in addressing the regulation of computer software intended for use in health care settings, and has been developing policies on regulating clinical decision support tools and other types of software as medical devices.
 Certain of our businesses involve the development and sale of software and related products to support physician and dental practice management, and it is possible that the FDA could determine that one or more of our products is a medical device, which could subject us or one or more of our businesses to substantial additional requirements with respect to these products.

 Certain of our businesses involve access to personal health, medical, financial and other information of individuals, and are accordingly directly or indirectly subject to numerous federal, state, local and foreign laws and regulations that protect the privacy and security of such information, such as the privacy and security provisions of the federal Health Insurance Portability and Accountability Act of 1996, as amended, and implementing regulations ("HIPAA").
 HIPAA requires, among other things, the implementation of various recordkeeping, operational, notice and other practices intended to safeguard that information, limit its use to allowed purposes, and notify individuals in the event of privacy and security breaches.
 Failure to comply with these laws and regulations can result in substantial penalties and other liabilities.
 As a result of the federal Health Information Technology for Economic and Clinical Health Act ("HITECH Act"), which was enacted in 2009, some of our businesses that were previously only indirectly affected by federal HIPAA privacy and security rules became directly subject to such rules because such businesses serve as "business associates" of HIPAA covered entities, such as health care providers.
 On January 17, 2013, the Office for Civil Rights of the Department of Health and Human Services released a final rule implementing the HITECH Act and making certain other changes to HIPAA privacy and security requirements.
-Compliance with the rule is required by September 23, 2013, and will increase the requirements applicable to some of our businesses.
+Compliance with the rule was required by September 23, 2013, and increases the requirements applicable to some of our businesses.

 In addition, federal initiatives, including in particular the HITECH Act, are providing a program of incentive payments available to certain health care providers involving the adoption and use of certain electronic health care records systems and processes.
 The HITECH initiative includes providing, among others, physicians and dentists, with financial incentives if they meaningfully use certified electronic health record technology ("EHR").
 Also, eligible providers that fail to adopt certified EHR systems may be subject to Medicare reimbursement reductions beginning in 2015.
 Qualification for the incentive payments requires the use of EHRs that are certified as having certain capabilities for meaningful use pursuant to standards adopted by the Department of Health and Human Services.
 Initial ("stage one") standards addressed criteria for periods beginning in 2011.
-CMS has also issued a final rule with "stage two" criteria for periods beginning in 2014, which are more demanding, and new, incrementally more rigorous criteria are expected to be issued for stage "three" compliance, however final standards have not yet been issued and so these criteria are not yet certain.
-Certain of our businesses involve the manufacture and sale of certified EHR systems, and other products linked to incentive programs, and so must maintain compliance with these evolving governmental criteria.
+CMS has also issued a final rule with more demanding "stage two" criteria for periods beginning in 2014 for eligible health professionals (including physicians and dentists), and has indicated that it will delay rulemaking on more rigorous "stage three" criteria until 2014, and has stated that it will delay implementation of stage three measures until 2017.
+Certain of our businesses involve the manufacture and sale of certified EHR systems and other products linked to incentive programs, and so must maintain compliance with these evolving governmental criteria.